learn-academy-2021-charlie/week-2-assessment-Byarenny/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React: a front-end javascript library for building use interfaces
+1. React: a front-end javascript library for building use interfaces.

-2. React lifecycle methods: the series of events that happen from the first creation of a react component to its ending
+2. React lifecycle methods: the series of events that happen from the first creation of a react component to its ending.

-3. React state: an object that determines how that component behaves
+3. React state: an object that determines how that component behaves.

-4. Component invocation/call: to invoke the component that you are calling on
+4. Component invocation/call: to invoke the component that you are calling on.

-5. DOM Events: "Document Object Model" events make it so that javascript can register event handlers on elements in an HTML document
+5. DOM Events: "Document Object Model" events make it so that javascript can register event handlers on elements in an HTML document.